Samsø Municipality: Villages

 Nordby is the northernmost settlement on the island, and is the location of several restaurants and hotel, as well as the largest natural maze in the world, Samsø Labyrinten.

 There are marinas in Ballen, Langør and Mårup Havn, and all three marinas are popular tourist destinations.
 Ballen is also home to many hotels and restaurants.

 Samsø Højskole was located in the village of Kolby between 1984 and 2012.
 The school today acts as a hotel.

 The ferry harbour to Kalundborg is located in Ballen, on the south-eastern part of the island.
 The ferry harbour to Hov and Aarhus is located in Sælvig, also on the western side of the island, but further north.

 Permelille is a village located south of Tranebjerg.
 A jam and pickled food factory - Samsø Syltefabrik - is located here.
-The factory building is from 1887 and is originally a dairy factory, which later became an company that sold eggs and asparagus.
+The factory building is from 1887 and is originally a dairy factory, which later became a company that sold eggs and asparagus.
 The asparagus was pickled, and the picked food factory was established in 1974.
 Falcon Center Samsø (Danish: Falkecenter Samsø) is located north of Permelille.

 Stavns is a village located south of the Kanhave Canal, on the thin neck of the island.
 South of Stavns is the Samsø Airport (Danish: Samsø Flyveplads).

 In addition to these villages, there are a number of smaller settlements in the municipality.
 These are all the settlements with populations of less than 200 people: